Radioactivity, Nuclear Energy, radioactive elements & fields of using the nuclear energy

 - Agricultural field: To eliminate pests and to improve some plants races.

 - Industrial field: To convert sand to silicon sheets which is used in manufacturing computer processors and programmed electric circuits that are used in electric appliances, and to discover defects in the manufactured products.

-- Nuclear energy is used in electricity generation field to heat water to produce steam, This steam is used to operate turbines to generate electricity.
+- Nuclear energy is used in the electricity generation field to heat water to produce steam, This steam is used to operate turbines to generate electricity.

-- Space exploration field: The radioactive materials are used as a nuclear fuel for rockets that fly in space.
+- Space exploration field: The radioactive materials are used as nuclear fuel for rockets that fly in space.

 - Drilling field: Drilling for petroleum and underground water.

 Dr. Aly Mostafa Meshrafa is an Egyptian scientist, who was described by Einstein (one of the greatest physicists in the world).
-Dr. Aly Mostafa Moshrafa has great theories in the fields of atom and radiation.
+Dr. Aly Mostafa Moshrafa has great theories in the fields of atoms and radiation.

-Basics of manufacturing the atomic bomb were based on his theories.
+The basics of manufacturing the atomic bomb were based on his theories.
 He gave his objection to the development of atomic bombs, and called for the necessity of exploiting the atom and radiation for the benefit of humanity.